Flickering junction box

 Electrical

-The answer to 'flickering junction box' is that a flickering or blinking junction box is often caused by loose or faulty electrical connections.
-This can be a sign of an underlying issue that requires prompt attention to prevent potential fire hazards or other electrical problems.
+The answer to 'flickering junction box' is that a flickering or blinking light in a junction box is often caused by a loose connection or faulty wiring.
+This can be a serious electrical issue that requires prompt attention to prevent potential fire hazards or other safety concerns.

 Frequently Asked Questions